What Is a Nasal Fracture?

-Pain when touched, swelling of the nose and bleeding from the nose are common symptoms of a nasal fracture.
-If you have a nose injury accompanied by difficulty breathing, unstoppable bleeding and a noticeable change in the shape of your nose, you should seek medical attention as it is probably broken.
+If a nose injury results in difficulty breathing, unstoppable bleeding, and a noticeable change in the shape of your nose, you probably have a nasal fracture and should seek immediate medical attention.

-Call ENT Physicians & Surgeons at (603) 669-0831 for more information or to schedule an appointment.
+Call ENT Physicians and Surgeons at (603) 669-0831 for more information or to schedule an appointment.